neilharvey94044/ScannerClient/README.md

 - **Channel** - toggles hold on the current Channel.
 - **Bump** - causes scanner to resume scanning.
 - **Avoid** - just like the avoid button on the scanner.
 - **Reboot** - will reboot your scanner.
 Use this when the scanner gets hinky and ScannerClient can't connect to it.
+I've also run into problems with my router after weeks or months of uninterrupted use and needed to reboot it too.
 - **Weather Scan** - scans the weather frequencies.
 Use the System button to resume scanning normally.
 - **Update Clock** - updates the scanners clock with your computer's system date/time.
 - **CTRL Key** - same as the Bump button.